Install Raspbian Buster Desktop in your Raspberry Pi (with optional Remote Desktop)

 Download Raspbian Buster with Desktop disk image (ZIP version).

-Insert your SD card in your PC/SD card reader.
+Insert your SD card into your PC/SD card reader.

-Run Etcher in you PC.
-Click “Select Image” and select Raspbian disk image previously downloaded.
+Run Etcher in your PC.
+Click “Select Image” and select the Raspbian disk image previously downloaded.

 Etcher select OS raspbian buster desktop

-Click “Flash!” button and wait for operation to be completed:
+Click “Flash!” button and wait for the operation to be completed:

 Etcher_3

 If you want to use your RPI as Desktop PC with a monitor, then you can insert SD card inside Raspberry Pi, connect your monitor and connect power supply.
-You will logon your desktop with default user (user: pi; password:raspberry).
-If you want to use your RPI with remote desktop, please see following steps.
+You will log on your desktop with the default user (user: pi; password:raspberry).
+If you want to use your RPI with a remote desktop, please see the following steps.

 OPTIONAL: Enabling Remote Desktop

-In my case, I don’t want to use an HDMI connection to my TV in order to finalize system setup (my Raspberry will be connected only via WiFi).
+In my case, I don’t want to use an HDMI connection to my TV to finalize the system setup (my Raspberry will be connected only via WiFi).

 Preconfiguring WiFi and enabling SSH